Discrimination against Maya peoples in Guatemala: Environmental and land struggles

 Unsatisfied, Cajolnese families occupied the Coatunco farm again, but after the police burned temporary homes that they set up and "evicted" them on June 15, 1992, the families worked with activists to march to the capital so that they could protest at the public square.
-Heavy armed security forces and an anti riot squad attacked the families and activists with clubs, guns and tear gas, with the women being attacked more.
+Heavy armed security forces and an anti-riot squad attacked the families and activists with clubs, guns and tear gas, with the women being attacked more.
 As a result of pressure from human rights organizations, the government presented a loan for the families to purchase the Santo Domingo farm, which the families accepted and moved in on December 23, 1992.
-Unfortunately Nueva Cajola, the name of the new community, would suffer from Hurricane Mitch, growing debt amidst a globalizing economy and lack of substantial necessities that the government still hasn't provided.
+Unfortunately, the new community, Nueva Cajola, subsequently suffered from Hurricane Mitch, growing debt amidst a globalizing economy and lack of substantial necessities that the government still has not provided.

 Another case occurred in March 2011 when more than 800 Maya-Q'eqchi families were forcibly removed from their homes in the Polochic River region.
 The Widmann Lagardes family claimed that they owned the land despite the questionable techniques to acquire it, and after they received new funds from the Central American Economic Integration Bank to operate their sugar refineries, they began violent displacement to remove the communities.
-Homes were destroyed by bulldozers, hectares of crops were burned, families were harmed by tear gas and a community member Antonio Beb Ac was killed.
+Homes were destroyed by bulldozers, hectares of crops were burned, families were harmed by tear gas and community member Antonio Beb Ac was killed.
 This ties to the larger conflict of displacement and dispossession of the Franja Transversal Norte region that occurs from increasing development over Indigenous land.
 When Maya communities lose their land, they lose basic housing and basic food security.
 Development projects and agribusiness also do not account for environmental consequences such as soil depletion and desertification, as well as pollution that affect local water supplies, wildlife and forest nutrition, which further harms communities in the region.

-Cultural and Structural Challenges
+Cultural and structural challenges

 Efforts by the Maya communities to form alliances and protect communal lands from privatization were indicative of the cultural and structural challenges they faced.
-These efforts were often met with opposition from influential local and external entities, reflecting a persistent pattern of discrimination against the Mayas.
-This resistance is emblematic of the broader struggle for Indigenous rights and self-governance within the framework of Guatemala's legal and political systems.
+These efforts were often met with opposition from influential local and external entities.